Stichting-CROW/ontology-alignment/docs/whitepaper/pages/2-why.md

 ### Best practice
+In Annex E of [[prEN 17632-2]] [=linksets=] are mentioned as follows _"Explicitly (and therefore more reusable) by declaratively modelling the links, preferably separately from the ontologies/information sets that are to be linked in 'link sets'.
+This way the link sets/links themselves remain 'agnostic' and 'clean'." ...
+"Technically, from a 'linked data' technology perspective, a simple link set is a collection of RDF triples in which both the object and the subject of the triples can refer to elements from different ontologies or information sets.
+Every rdf:Property instance can be regarded as a "link"; so all relationships that are used in 'modelling' can be used for 'linking' too._

+The [[prEN 17632-2]] also mentions: _"The modelling of information models (here [=ontologies=]) and information sets is one thing.
+The (inter)linking of information models, the (inter)linking of information sets, and the linking of information sets to information models, is another.
+In the future, this linking will become increasingly important since information models and information sets are often interrelated in practice and complementing and strengthening each other in multidisciplinary decision making."_

 Because a standard approach for creating [=linksets=] regarding to [=ontology matching=] and [=ontology extending=] is lacking, this best practice sets out to be one for the built environment.
 Therefore the following principles hold for this best practice:

 1. Using existing web standards such as (but not limited to) [[rdf-schema]],[[turtle]],[[VoID]] and [[vocab-dcat-3]]; nothing new is invented.
 Every component is well documented, tested and tried;